Woven Basket - Natural

-Style this wide woven basket, handmade from natural grasses, on its own or use it to keep away clutter.
-Ideally used to hold keys, jewelry, or fruit or to hang on the wall, this bowl fits seamlessly into any space with its neutral tones and subtle colorblocking.
+Style this wide woven basket on its own or use it to keep away clutter.
+Handmade from natural grasses, this neutral-colored bowl is ideal for holding keys, jewelry, or fruit, and fits seamlessly into any space.
 Each purchase empowers artisans at WomenCraft in Tanzania.

 - Small approximately: 11" diameter x 3" wide x 4" tall

 - Medium approximately: 14" diameter x 4.75" wide x 6" tall

 - Large approximately: 17.75" diameter x 5.5" wide x 6" tall